-- (a) Stock Subject to the Plan.
-Subject to Section 14 of the Plan, the maximum number of Common Shares reserved for issuance at any time pursuant to this Plan shall not exceed 10% of the issued and outstanding Common Shares in the capital of the Corporation.
-The Shares may be authorized but unissued or reacquired.
-Subject to such overall limitation, the aggregated number of Shares that may be issued as Incentive Stock Options shall not exceed 10%. - Lapsed Awards.
+(b) Lapsed Awards.
 If an Award expires or becomes unexercisable without having been exercised in full, is surrendered pursuant to an Exchange Program, is forfeited, or is repurchased by the Company for an amount equal to the lower of (i) the Exercise Price of each Share being repurchased and (ii) the Fair Market Value of each Share being repurchased at the time the right of repurchase is exercised (such that the repurchase is effectively a forfeiture), the Shares that were subject thereto will become available for future grant or sale under the Plan (unless the Plan has terminated).
 With respect to Stock Appreciation Rights, only Shares actually issued pursuant to a Stock Appreciation Right will cease to be available under the Plan; all remaining Shares under Stock Appreciation Rights will remain available for future grant or sale under the Plan (unless the Plan has terminated).
-Shares that have actually been issued under the Plan under any Award will not be returned to the Plan and will not become available for future distribution under the Plan; except that Shares that are forfeited to the Company, including Shares that are effectively forfeited to the Company as the result of a Company repurchase, will become available for future grant under the Plan.
+Shares that have actually been issued under the Plan under any Award will not be returned to the Plan and will not become available for future distribution under the Plan; except that Shares that are forfeited to the Company, including Shares that are effectively forfeited to the Company as the result of a Company repurchase, will become available for future grant or sale under the Plan.
 Shares used to pay the exercise price of an Award or to satisfy the tax withholding obligations related to an Award will become available for future grant or sale under the Plan.
 To the extent an Award under the Plan is paid out in cash rather than Shares, such cash payment will not result in reducing the number of Shares available for issuance under the Plan.
-Notwithstanding the foregoing and, subject to adjustment as provided in Section 14, the maximum number of Shares that may be issued upon the exercise of Incentive Stock Options will equal the aggregate Share number stated in Section 3(a), plus, to the extent allowable under Code Section 422 and the Treasury Regulations promulgated thereunder, any Shares that become available for issuance under the Plan pursuant to Section 3(b). - (c) Share Reserve.
+Notwithstanding the foregoing and, subject to adjustment as provided in Section 14, the maximum number of Shares that may be issued upon the exercise of Incentive Stock Options will equal the aggregate number stated in the last sentence of Section 3(a) plus, to the extent allowable under Code Section 422 and the Treasury Regulations promulgated thereunder, any Shares that become available for issu

+(c) Share Reserve.
+Shares granted pursuant to Awards may consist of authorized but unissued Shares, treasury Shares or reacquired Shares.
 The Company, during the term of this Plan, will at all times reserve and keep available such number of Shares as will be sufficient to satisfy the requirements of the Plan.

-Administration of the Plan.
+4. Administration of the Plan.

-(a) Administration of the Plan; Delegation The Plan shall be administered by the Administrator.
-To the extent required to comply with the provisions of Rule 16b-3 promulgated under the Exchange Act (if the Board is not acting as the Committee under the Plan) it is intended that each member of the Committee shall, at the time such member takes any action with respect to an Award under the Plan that is intended to qualify for the exemptions provided by Rule 16b-3 promulgated under the Exchange Act be a Qualifying Director.
+(a) Administration of the Plan; Delegation.
+The Plan shall be administered by the Administrator.
+To the extent required to comply with the provisions of Rule16b-3 promulgated under the Exchange Act (if the Board is not acting as the Committee under the Plan) it is intended that each member of the Committee shall, at the time such member takes any action with respect to an Award under the Plan that is intended to qualify for the exemptions provided by Rule 16b-3 promulgated under the Exchange Act be a Qualifying Director.
 However, the fact that a Committee member shall fail to qualify as a Qualifying Director shall not invalidate any Award granted by the Committee that is otherwise validly granted under the Plan.
-Subject to Applicable Law, the Board or the Committee, in its discretion, may delegate all or part of its administrative duty and authority to a committee consistent of one or more officers of the Company, including the Chief Executive Officer, other than with respect to grants to individuals who are subject to the reporting and other provisions of Section 16 of the Exchange Act or are members of a committee to which such authority is delegated..
+Subject to Applicable Law, the Board or the Committee, in its discretion, may delegate all or part of its administrative duty and authority to a committee consistent of one or more officers of the Company, including the Chief Executive Officer, other than with respect to grants to individuals who are subject to the reporting and other provisions of Section 16 of the Exchange Act or are members of a committee to which such authority is delegated.